 An avid composer and arranger, Patrick has written music for all three of Break of Reality's original albums, as well as arrangements for the band’s “Covers” album.
 His songs are streamed over 20 million times a year on internet radio, and his music has been featured in national television programs, including Dateline NBC and America’s Investigative Reports on PBS, which went on to win an Emmy.
 His recent arrangement and performance of the Game of Thrones theme song has over 25 million views on YouTube, and was hailed by the Huffington Post as "the best rendition of the theme song you will ever hear."
 In 2012, he wrote his first major composition in classical form, a "Concerto for 3 Cellos, Percussion & Orchestra", which Break of Reality premiered in the U.S. with the Laredo Philharmonic Orchestra and in South America with the Brazilian Symphony Orchestra.

 Patrick is also a prominent voice in the commercial music world, with articles featured in many online and print outlets including Billboard and Resolution Magazine.
 He has been interviewed for a number of publications, including Forbes Magazine, Rolling Stone, and Strings Magazine.

-Patrick received his Bachelor's degree, as well as the prestigious Performer’s Certificate, from the Eastman School of Music where he studied with Steve Doane.
+Patrick received his Bachelor's degree, as well as the prestigious Performer’s Certificate, from the Eastman School of Music where he studied with Steven Doane.
 Patrick plays exclusively on Pirastro strings.